Repl-it-Coders/Repl.it-2020/ROADMAP.md

 # Roadmap

-## In progress ~ NOTE: DO CHANGES IN FEATURE BRANCH.
-PRESS THE SOURCE CONTROL BUTTON ON LEFT AND CHANGE BRANCH FROM MAIN TO FEATURE
+## In progress ~ NOTE: DO NOT DO CHANGES HERE.
+CHANGES ARE TO BE DONE IN [THIS](https://repl.it/@Whippingdot/Replit-2021) REPL AS THE REPL YOU ARE LOOKING AT CURRENTLY HAS BEEN SHARED ON REPL TALK.
-- [ ] Make the favicon work on the pages as I don't know how to do that.
 - [ ] Make the Suggestions work.
 Make the suggestions be sent to a file.
   - [X] Make the boxes and the suggestions submit button look better.
 - [ ] One week after submit a post with all the suggestions, with the most wanted first, and the least wanted last.
 Only valid suggetsions allowed.

 ## Finished
+- [X] Make the favicon work on the pages as I don't know how to do that.
 - [X] I Submit project on New Year
 - [X] Finish the timeline(timeline is on the home page and it is about announcements of the year.
 Announcements found in repl talk)
 - [X] Finish the most upvoted posts